Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Adversarial attack on attackers

 We summarize our algorithm in Alg. \ref{alg:main}.
-AAA first calculates the original loss $l_0$, according to which sets the target loss $l_\text{t}$ that forms the reversed loss curve.
-Then AAA optimizes the logits to reach the target loss, and also the target confidence $p_\text{t}$, which is obtained by dividing the original logits using a pre-tuned temperature $T$.
-The overall procedure is conducted in test-time with only optimization on the logits, making AAA a computation-efficient, plug-in, and model-agnostic method with good accuracy, calibration, and defense against SQAs.
+AAA first calculates the original loss $l_\mathrm{org}$, according to which sets the target loss $l_\mathrm{trg}$ that forms the misleading loss curve.
+Then AAA optimizes the logits to reach $l_\mathrm{trg}$, and also the target confidence $p_\mathrm{trg}$, which is obtained by dividing the original logits using a pre-tuned temperature $T$.
+The overall procedure is in test-time with only optimization on the logits, making AAA a computation-efficient, plug-in, and model-agnostic method with good accuracy, calibration, and defense against SQAs.